marksmccann/modality/README.md

     max-width: 500px;
 }
 ```
-#### The Background
+#### Backdrop
-Modality's background has a default styling of `rgba(0, 0, 0, 0.5)`.
+Modality's backdrop/background-mask has a default styling of `rgba(0, 0, 0, 0.5)`.
 To override or change this, add a class to modality's container via the 'class' option in the settings.
 Then add your new background styles to that and Modality's 'visible' class, like this:
 ```javascript
 $('#yourModalId').modality( {class:"yourNewClass"} ); // jQuery
 Modality.init( '#yourModalId', {class:"yourNewClass"} ); // JavaScript